Connect to the World

 - Possible trips may include:

 - Hiking in Cesky Raj

 - Weekend trips to Vienna, Austria or Auschwitz, Poland

 As participants will be living in the heart of the city, getting around by foot will become a part of their everyday experience.
 The City Center of Prague is quite walkable, exploring this fascinating city by foot is a treat for the eyes while many of the notable attractions and neighborhoods are within walking distance of one another.
 Prague also has an extensive and very functional public transportation system that includes bus, tram, and subway lines.

-Choose between spending 2 semesters in Prague, or doing your first semester in Prague and the second in another incredible Verto location!
+Spend your fall semester in Prague and spring semester in another incredible Verto location!

 Recommend $350- $550 USD /month.
 Czech Republic currency is the Koruna, and the exchange rate is $1 USD = ~ 22 Czech Koruna.

 Your monthly budget should include food, travel, and other personal expenses.